I’m particularly aware of it at this very moment because today was the typical perfect storm for stress.

 Mindfulness (the vertical line) connects us to something deeper, more essential and sacred in our lives.

 It connects us to the whole web of life.
 Immersed in this sense of connectedness and its accompanying feelings of well-being and joy, the individual situations and circumstances of life (horizontal line) don’t seem so significant and stressful – they are much less likely to affect your state of being when things become challenging.

-You’re not looking to the horizontal line for fulfillment either.
-You already feel the fulfillment of simply abiding in ‘being-ness’ and therefore are not a grumpy bum!
+You’re not looking to the horizontal line for fulfilment either.
+You already feel the fulfilment of simply abiding in ‘being-ness’ and therefore are not a grumpy bum!